 He sees it as one of the most rewarding jobs he will have in his life.

-“When else do I get to take 25 kids and tell them how to go about what’s going to be one of the greatest adventures of their life?” he said.
+“When else do I get to take 25 kids and tell them how to go about what’s going to be one of the greatest adventures of their life?” he says.

 Though his involvement in Illini 4000 gave Weisberg some of the most memorable moments of his college experience, he sees IE as what gave him the knowledge base to pursue new opportunities.

-“Overall, the thing I love most about IE is just how many different types of classes we get to take,” he said.
+“Overall, the thing I love most about IE is just how many different types of classes we get to take,” he says.
 “You just get a very broad overview, which I really like.”

-“I’ve always wanted to work for Boeing,” he said.
+“I’ve always wanted to work for Boeing,” he says.

 He hopes he can become involved with strategy at the company.

-Overall, he said he wants to keep an open mind, and he sees his opportunity with Boeing as an opportunity to keep exploring.
+Overall, he says he wants to keep an open mind, and he sees his opportunity with Boeing as an opportunity to keep exploring.